cosmin/cosmin.github.io/about.md

     <img src="http://en.gravatar.com/userimage/1952539/b7338f029a2fa8431919bd2e5d63ee20.jpg?size=200" style="padding-right: 20px;" >
 </div>

+Cosmin is a member of the Media Algorithms team at Facebook, working on optimizing the quality of video at scale.
+Prior to joining Facebook he founded and sold a startup focused on distributed video transcoding.
-Cosmin is currently the Chief Technology Officer at [Fulcrum Technologies](http://www.fulcrum.net), the world leader in Asset Lifecycle Management software for Communications Service Providers.

-In this role Cosmin is responsible for developing the overall technology vision for the company, driving engineering initiatives and overseeing the product development organization.
-He works closely with clients to make sure that the product evolves to meet their rapidly changing business needs.
+Before that he spent four years as the the Chief Technology Officer at [Fulcrum Technologies](http://www.fulcrum.net), the world leader in Asset Lifecycle Management software for Communications Service Provider.
+In that role Cosmin was responsible for developing the overall technology vision for the company, driving engineering initiatives and overseeing the product development organization.

-Cosmin brings a decade of consulting experience across North America, India, China and Australia.
-He has a broad technology background spanning software development, information security and IT operations.
-Cosmin has worked for some of the largest Fortune 500 telecommunication providers, airlines, insurance companies and retailers.
+Cosmin has a broad technology background spanning software development, information security and IT operations.
+Over the past 16 years he worked for some of the largest Fortune 500 telecommunication providers, airlines, insurance companies and retailers.
+As an international consultant and trainer at ThoughtWorks, he led the development of large distributed agile projects, and spent time in India, China and Australia.

-Prior to joining Fulcrum, Cosmin founded
-[Rising Oak](http://www.risingoak.com) where he applied his broad technology background and a passion for solving problems to help mid-market companies solve problems at the intersection of business and technology.
-Prior to that he worked as an international consultant and trainer at [ThoughtWorks](http://www.thoughtworks.com), leading the development of large distributed agile projects.